PM-Notes/How-To-Github/README.md

 * Fix bugs
 * Safely experiment with new ideas

-## Edit a file and create a new branch
+## Create a new branch and edit a file

+Create a new branch `git branch branch001`
+Enter the branch `git checkout branch001`

-Below I quickly backed README.md before I edit it, then I open up README.md in an editor and add a coffee emojicon, then I perform a `git status` to see what Git thinks about the edit.
+I quickly backed README.md before I edit it, then I open up README.md in an editor and add a coffee emojicon, then I perform a `git status` to see what Git thinks about the edit.

 Notice Git has recognised the new README.bak file and has also noticed that README.md has been moified.